Your source for forklift manuals!

 Reach Truck

-For a Reach Truck aisle, use 9 to 9.5 foot aisles and add 6 inches for pallet overhang (3 inches each side).
-(For more on this, see Reach Trucks Explained)
+For Reach Trucks, use 9 to 9.5-foot aisles, adding 6 inches for pallet overhang (3 inches on each side).
+(For more details, see Reach Trucks Explained.)

 Deep Reach Truck

-Very Narrow Aisles are defined as an aisle narrower than a narrow aisle of 9 feet.
-Turret trucks use 30% to 40% less aisle than a narrow aisle Reach Truck.
-Note however that the cost of this lift truck can be double.
+Very Narrow Aisles are defined as aisles narrower than the typical 9-foot aisle for Reach Trucks.
+Turret trucks can operate in aisles 30% to 40% narrower than Reach Trucks, though the cost of these trucks can be double.

 Turret Truck / Swing Reach